 For the latest FAQs and an event statement on the COVID-19 outbreak, please click HERE.

 A. Race packs are sent out 1-2 weeks prior to the even

 Q. When will I receive my race t-shirt

 A. Finishers’ t-shirts will be given out on completion of the race.
-A medal and a goody bag will also be given out separately.
+A medal will also be given out separately.